 Step 2: Pay Your Deposit

-Undergraduate Students: Submit your $400 nonrefundable tuition deposit online by the deadline listed below, or within two weeks of your acceptance if after the deposit deadline.
+Undergraduate Students: Submit your $400 nonrefundable tuition deposit online by May 1, 2016, or within two weeks of your acceptance if after the deposit deadline.
 This lets us know your are coming to NYIT.

 Graduate Students: Confirm your enrollment and submit your $500 nonrefundable tuition deposit within four weeks of receiving your acceptance package.